ConesaLab/SQANTI3/README.md

 * isoAnnot Lite implemented --- use `--isoAnnotLite` and `--gff3` option to generate a tappAS-compatible gff3 file automatically.
 * CAGE peak definitions --- CAGE peak will only be associated to a certain transcript if it is upstream of the transcript stariting site.
 Must provide CAGE peak data.
 * Updated `bite` definition and ISM subcategories `5prime_fragment` and `3prime_fragment`.
-* Accepts several expression files at the same time.
+* Accepts several Short Reads expression files at the same time or as a expression matrix.
 * New plots:
     *  Saturation curves.
     *  Distance to CAGE (if any).